MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Overview.md

     |**TCS Account**|Specifies the general ledger account for posting of TCS payable amount.|

-## To set up TCS in Customer Master
+## To set up TCS in customer master

 TCS nature of collection and concessional codes need to be defined for each customer that is liable to TCS.
 Multiple TCS NOC can be attached to one customer.